MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app-for-app-service.md

 ## Add Dockerfile and \.dockerignore files

 Add a *Dockerfile* to instruct Docker how to build the image.
+The *Dockerfile* specifies the use of [Gunicorn][13], a production-level web server that forwards web requests to the Flask and FastAPI frameworks.
+The ENTRYPOINT and CMD commands instruct Gunicorn to handle requests for the app object.

 ### [Flask](#tab/web-app-flask)